 At the University we work to create an inclusive environment where staff and students can be themselves and where diversity is valued by all, and much of our equality work is focused around raising awareness and providing support for LGBT+ staff and students.
 Our LGBT+ activity is a result of the efforts of many people across the University collaborating to make this a remarkable place to work and study.
 We aim to send the message that this University is a place where everyone will be supported to reach their potential.

 Our LGBT+ activity has grown in strength over the past few years.
-We have supported Sheffield Pride for 5 consecutive years; this was marked for the first time in 2013 by the flying of the Rainbow Flag outside Firth Court as a visible symbol of support for the LGBT community in the University and the wider city of Sheffield.
-In 2012 we developed Storying LGBT@TUoS, a film in which our LGBT+ staff and students share their experiences of being LGBT+ at the University; this was launched at a University wide event and is available to watch on our webpages.
-The University is a Diversity Champion for Stonewall, the LGBT charity, and in 2013 we were named as a Stonewall Top 100 Employer for the first time, which recognised our continued efforts to enhance our support and facilities for LGBT+ staff and students, alongside wider collaborations with the city and sector to improve LGBT+ inclusiveness across the community.
+We have supported Sheffield Pride for 6 consecutive years; this was marked for the first time in 2013 by the flying of the Rainbow Flag outside Firth Court as a visible symbol of support for the LGBT+ community in the University and the wider city of Sheffield.
+The University is a Diversity Champion for Stonewall, the LGBT charity, and in 2018 we were named as a Stonewall Top 100 Employer for the fifth consecutive year, which recognised our continued efforts to enhance our support and facilities for LGBT+ staff and students, alongside wider collaborations with the city and sector to improve LGBT+ inclusiveness across the community.